wung-s/doc.sitespeed.io/faq/index.md

 If you run on Linux without a graphical desktop, remember that you need to use [Xvfb](http://www.x.org/archive/current/doc/man/man1/Xvfb.1.xhtml) to get it to work.
 If you don't, the error you will get is that Firefox can't install the profile.
 Something like this: *Failed to install profile; firefox terminated ...*

+## Chrome/Chromedriver failing on Ubuntu?
+Yep, when running many tests after each other (2000+), sometimes the Selenium NodeJS version fails starting Chrome (issue reported [here](https://code.google.com/p/selenium/issues/detail?id=8261)).
+We are working on a workaround.

 ## I have a URL that can't be analyzed, what should I do?
-Please report it as an [issue](https://github.com/sitespeedio/sitespeed.io/issues/new).
+First make sure you run the [latest version](https://www.npmjs.com/package/sitespeed.io) of sitespeed.io.
+If you do and you still get the error, please report it as an [issue](https://github.com/sitespeedio/sitespeed.io/issues/new).

 ## Are there any known bugs?